-'Nothing Immoral,' Or 'Deeply Disturbing'?
+'Nothing Immoral' Or 'Deeply Disturbing'?
 Republicans Split On Roy Moore Allegations

 "Zachariah and Elizabeth for instance.
 Zachariah was extremely old to marry Elizabeth and they became the parents of John the Baptist," Ziegler told the Washington Examiner.
 "Also take Joseph and Mary.
 Mary was a teenager and Joseph was an adult carpenter.
 They became parents of Jesus."

 Some evangelical leaders sharply criticized Ziegler's response in comments to The Washington Post.
-Ed Steitzer, chair of the Billy Graham Center of Church, Mission and Evangelism, called the comparison to Mary and Joseph "simultaneously ridiculous and blasphemous."
+Ed Stetzer, chair of the Billy Graham Center of Church, Mission and Evangelism, called the comparison to Mary and Joseph "simultaneously ridiculous and blasphemous."

 Ziegler also noted, in defense of Moore, that he married a woman who is younger than him.
 Moore was 38 and his wife 24 when they married.